• Skip to primary navigation

 A collage of three images showing how to proof yeat to make buns.

-2. Meanwhile mix the flour, dry milk and salt.
+2. Meanwhile, mix the flour, dry milk, and salt.

-3. After about 5 minutes you should notice that your yeast mixture is foamy.
+3. After about 5 minutes, you should notice that your yeast mixture is foamy.

 A collage of 3 images showing how to make hot dog buns dough.

-1. Add the warm milk, dry ingredients and butter.
+1. Add the warm milk, dry ingredients, and butter.

-3. Divide the dough into 10 parts.
+3. Divide dough into ten parts.

 A collage of three images showing how to form buns dough into balls.

-2. Form the dough into a ball pinching the bottom as shown above.
+2. Form the dough into a ball, pinching the bottom, as shown above.

 1. Roll one dough at a time into a rectangular or oval shape on a lightly floured work surface.